 Sunday, 17 February 2013

 Since its inception in 1990, the ASLO Multicultural Program has bought over 750 undergraduate and graduate students to participate in the annual ASLO meetings and attendant activities.
-The success of this program attributes to the many regular ASLO members who volunteered to be meeting-mentors over the years.
-We are once again soliciting ASLO members to share themselves with the next generation of ocean and aquatic scientists.
-Meeting-mentors first meet their charges at a 3:00 PM on Sunday, Feb.
-17 (so mentors need to arrange their travel schedule accordingly).
-At that time the mentors help their students to plan which sessions they will attend during the meetings.
-Mentors are expected to spend some time each day with their students, primarily attending some sessions together.
-Mentors are also expected to introduce their students to other scientists at the meetings.
-Volunteers should have a PhD (newly minted or seasoned scientist are all welcome!).
-If you are interested in sharing your excitement for the science with some bright students, please e-mail me a short CV (used to match mentors with students of similar interests).
+The success of this program attributes to the many ASLO members who volunteered to be meeting-mentors over the years.
+By serving as meeting-mentors, ASLO members share themselves with the next generation of ocean and aquatic scientists.
+Meeting-mentors first meet their charges at 15:00 on Sunday, 17 February.